wp-plugins/wp-ultimate-csv-importer/Readme.txt

 = '''What is csv file?''' =

-CSV stands for "Comma Seperated Values".
+CSV stands for "Comma Separated Values".
 CSV file format is used to store data in a structured table of lists as columns and rows.
 CSV File otherwise Comma Separated Values file is a simple text file that stores attribute names as headers and their related values in comma separated format.

 In general opening csv files in MS Excel or any spread sheet editor will show all values under each header as columns and rows.
 Each column have a attribute name called as CSV file header and their data/values in rows for each entry.